 The KRX appears to have a roomy cabin due to the width and wheel base of the machine.
 It includes high backed bucket seats that are adjustable front to rear and standard 3 point seatbelts.
 The seats appear to be slightly bolstered, holding you in position in tight corners.

-The doors of the KRX are fully finished and include cup holders in the passenger door, a built in arm rest and can be opened from either side.
+The doors of the KRX are fully finished and include a cup holders in the passenger door, a built in arm rest and can be opened from either side.
 An interesting tidbit is that the doors are not suicide style doors like most sport machines.

 Instrumentation